jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Even an unpaid internship like Tommy's has value.
 Most undergrads pay thousands of dollars each semester to learn Computer Science.
-Think of an unpaid internship is still a free education.
+Think of an unpaid internship as a free education.

 Regardless of what you choose, you can't go wrong.
 You'll learn something new.